lazyfuhrer/Swapify/README.md

-A simple dApp that swaps native tokens to ERC20 tokens.
+A simple dApp that converts native tokens to ERC20 tokens.